 5G can be roughly divided in three very distinct types of frequency ranges:

-low-band frequencies (around 600 to 700MHz) that travel far and wide, but offer slower speeds.
-These are the foundation for widespread 5G.
+- low-band frequencies (around 600 to 700MHz to around 1GHz) that travel far and wide, but offer slower speeds, more similar to 4G.

-high-band frequencies, often referred to as mmWave (24GHz and higher) that don't travel far at all but offer mind-boggling super fast speeds.
-These are used mostly in the US on Verizon Wireless and AT&T.
+- high-band frequencies, often referred to as mmWave (24GHz and higher) that don't travel far at all but offer mind-boggling super fast speeds.

-For example, the Samsung Galaxy Note 10+ 5G model used high-band mmWave 5G when it launched on Verizon, but the same model only used low-band 600MHz (n71) 5G band in its T-Mobile reincarnation.
-Both were 5G capable, but their actual connection speeds differed hugely.
+For example, some phones use high-band mmWave 5G when launched on Verizon, but the same model on T-Mobile could only have low-band 600MHz (n71) 5G support.
+Both models are 5G capable, but their actual connection speeds differ depending on the situation.

 In practical terms, mmWave bands are the most complex and novel type of 5G.
-In 2020, they require special bulky antennas installed in phones and a separate modem unit on the motherboard that complicate a phone's design.
+They require special bulky antennas installed in phones and a separate modem unit on the motherboard that complicate a phone's design.
 Since it's so easy to block mmWave with just your hand, phone makers put three or four mmWave antennas in different parts of the phone, so that at least one of those is not obstructed by a hand holding the phone and can actually receive the signal.
-Unlike 4G LTE antennas, which are tiny wires usually integrated in the motherboard, these new mmWave antennas take up a lot of space, and they add significant complexity to smartphone design. mmWave antennas and their added cost are also one of the main reasons why we are seeing flagship phone prices skyrocket to way above $1,000 in 2020.
+Unlike 4G LTE antennas, which are tiny wires usually integrated in the motherboard, these new mmWave antennas take up a lot of space, and they add significant complexity to smartphone design. mmWave antennas and their added cost are also one of the reasons why we are seeing flagship phone prices increase further.